 Every one of us wants to prosper, we want our loved ones to prosper, our children, our friends, our neighbors, our state, our nation and our planet to prosper.
 This generosity of heart and mind is kept alive and growing when we have a sustainable mindset.
 Scarcity – whether real or forced upon us by others – leaves us susceptible to believing that what is given to one is being taken away from another.
 Too often this prevents progress toward a more just and equal world.

-The strength of our side – those fighting for justice, equal rights and opportunity – is numbers.
+The strength of our side – those fighting for freedom, justice, and equal rights – is numbers.
 We don’t need to manufacture consensus with fake people and Twitter bots.
 Local, state and national groups and individuals are already doing much of the work.
 We need more organizations dedicated to amplifying their efforts.
 We need more organizations that strategically and consistently build on the work already being done for on-going voter engagement.

 And we need more organizations that provide the place and methods for donors, elected officials and grassroots activists to all participate in meaningful conversation so that we can win elections and enact a positive policy agenda.
 That’s what Democracy Legacy is all about.